What Gives Amethyst Its Color?

 One key takeaway from this article is that the purple color of amethyst is due to the presence of iron and aluminum impurities in the crystal lattice.
 The different shades of purple depend on the amount and type of impurities present, with Fe2+ responsible for lighter shades and Fe3+ responsible for deeper, more intense shades.
 In addition to its physical properties, amethyst is believed to have spiritual and healing properties and is used in a variety of ways, from jewelry to home decor and alternative therapies.
 Its geographical locations, found all over the world, produce amethyst with unique characteristics.

-See also Is Real Amethyst Expensive?
+See also Is Amethyst Density?

 Jewelry